CS17B/CS17B010_Cyber-Security-Assignment_3/README.md

 Question: 1
 DES implementation in c
-To DES.c main file the input file is ("input.txt")
+To DES.c main file the input file is ("input.txt") and key input is ("key.txt") And it will give output encrypted message.
-And it will give output encrypted message.
+And also decrypted message.
+The input is first converted into bits format and stored in  "bits.txt" And "bits.txt" is passed into algorithm and converted into cipher text and stored in "cipher.txt"(basically a encrypted text) And "Cipher.txt" is a input on decryption side and passed to decryption algorithm and will produce output in "decrypted.txt" And "decrypted.txt" will be in bits format and is converted into plain text and stored in "result.txt"(bascially which is a orginal text)

 Question 2